MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-azure-ad-b2b.md

 ![Email for app shared with guest user](media/service-admin-azure-ad-b2b/guest-user-invite-email2.png)

 The guest user must sign in with their organization email address.
-They will be prompted to accept the invitation after signing in.
+They'll be prompted to accept the invitation after signing in.
 After sign in, the guest user is redirected to the app content.
 To return to the app, they can bookmark the link or save the email.

 ## Licensing

 The guest user must have the proper licensing in place to view the content that was shared.
-There are three options to accomplish this: use Power BI Premium; assign a Power BI Pro license; or use the guest's Power BI Pro license.
+There are three ways to make sure the user has a proper license: use Power BI Premium, assign a Power BI Pro license, or use the guest's Power BI Pro license.

 When using the [Allow external guest users to edit and manage content in the organization](service-admin-portal.md#export-and-sharing-settings) feature, guest users contributing content to workspaces or sharing content with others require a Power BI Pro license.

 ### Use Power BI Premium

-Assigning the app workspace to [Power BI Premium capacity](service-premium-what-is.md) enables the guest user to use the app without requiring a Power BI Pro license.
-Power BI Premium also enables apps to take advantage of other capabilities like increased refresh rates, dedicated capacity, and large model sizes.
+Assigning the app workspace to [Power BI Premium capacity](service-premium-what-is.md) lets the guest user to use the app without requiring a Power BI Pro license.
+Power BI Premium also lets apps to take advantage of other capabilities like increased refresh rates, dedicated capacity, and large model sizes.

 ![Use Power BI Premium](media/service-admin-azure-ad-b2b/license-approach1.png)

 ### Assign a Power BI Pro license to guest user

-Assigning a Power BI Pro license to the guest user, within your tenant, allows that guest user to view content in the tenant.
+Assigning a Power BI Pro license to the guest user, within your tenant, lets that guest user to view content in the tenant.

 ![Assign Pro license from your tenant](media/service-admin-azure-ad-b2b/license-approach2.png)